rutherford-nj/www.rutherfordboronj.com/departments/borough-clerk/election-voter-info.md

 - Bergen County residents may register to vote at the Office of the Superintendent of Elections, located at One Bergen County Plaza, Room 380, in Hackensack.

-# ADA COMPLIANT POLLING PLACES IN RUTHERFORD ON JULY 7
+# ADA Compliant Polling Places in Rutherford on July 7:

 Districts 1, 9, 10, 11: Lincoln School 414 Montross Ave